-Each year of the TIA evaluation cycle, TIA eligible teachers will be provided an annual scorecard.
-The purpose of the scorecard is to provide transparency within Waxahachie ISD's TIA system.
-TIA scorecards will provide teachers with an individualized report of the annual TIA outcomes based on their performance.
-Scorecard data elements will include:
+Each year of the TIA evaluation cycle, TIA-eligible teachers, who elect to pursue a designation, will be provided an annual score card.
+The purpose of the score card is to provide transparency within Waxahachie ISD's TIA system.
+TIA score cards will provide teachers with an individualized report of the annual TIA outcomes based on their performance.
+Score card data elements will include:

-- TIA designation level, as appropriate - T-TESS performance by dimension, domain, and a weighted score of domains 2 and 3 - Student growth outcomes - > Number of students meeting enrollment criteria across classes, course, and content areas - > Number of students meeting student growth - Percentage of students meeting student growth
+- TIA designation level, as appropriate - T-TESS performance by dimension, domain, and a weighted score of domains 2 and 3 - Student growth outcomes - " Number of students meeting enrollment criteria across classes, course, and content areas - " Number of students meeting student growth - " Percentage of students meeting student growth - Teacher attendance percentile score